vinceny-hub/CRUD_mySQL/README.md.txt

 GRANT INSERT ON *.* 'administrator'@'localhost';

-Or you can use your own MySQL Database :
+' Or you can use your own MySQL Database '

-For that you can modify parameters as it is convenient for you in the file Backend/app/config/db.config.js
+For that you can modify parameters as it is convenient for you in the file :

+Backend/app/config/db.config.js

+and modify fields USER, PASSWORD,  & DB as you configure your database

 { HOST: "localhost",
 USER: "administrator",
 PASSWORD: "admin",
 DB: "p7db",
 dialect: "mysql", }